macitac/portfolio/README.md

 ### Projects
 Master thesis - Robotics and AI
 - I am currently writing my master thesis in robotics and AI.
 In collaboration with Shanghai University I will be utalizing deep learning models to train a humanoid robot to imitate human motions.
-I expect to learn a lot within reinforcement and imiation learning as well as softwares such as ROS, isaac gym and C++
+I expect to learn a lot within reinforcement and imitation learning as well as softwares and languages such as ROS, isaac gym and C++

 Bachelor Thesis - Using machine learning models as well as macroeconomic features to improve house price prediction models
 - My Bachelor thesis revolved around trying to optimize a prediction model for house prices.
 Previous works put a lot of effort into hyperparameter tuning and model optimization.
 Me and my thesis partner instead wanted to explore the impact of the actual features put into the prediction model.
 Using a combination of different macroeconomic features we managed to significantly improve the house price prediction model.